 History and Heritage

-Subiaco Academy is a private, Roman Catholic, boarding school, owned by the corporation entitled: "Subiaco Abbey," the religious community of Benedictine monks at Subiaco Abbey, Subiaco, Arkansas.
+Subiaco Academy is a private, Roman Catholic, boarding school, and is an apostolate of "Subiaco Abbey," the religious community of Benedictine monks located in Subiaco, Arkansas.
 The Benedictine Order in the Catholic Church, to which Subiaco Abbey belongs, evolved from the "Rule" written by St. Benedict of Nursia in Italy in the early sixth century.
 The education of youth in some form has been a significant part of the apostolate of Benedictine Monks since that time...almost 15 centuries.
 Hence, Subiaco Academy has a rich tradition of educating young men.

 The school came into existence as a result of the German migration to the Arkansas River Valley in the 1870s and especially in the 1880s and 1890s.
 The Little Rock-Fort Smith Railroad Company had thousands of acres of free land in the area.
 They had resolved to sell this land only to German Catholic settlers, if possible.
 This company approached the Swiss Benedictine Monks in Indiana to send missionaries to Logan County Arkansas in 1878.
 These monks brought with them their Swiss Benedictine heritage of a monastery school.
 Until the First World War, numerous additional monks and recruits from Switzerland strengthened this educational tradition.